codinglabsong/anyfile-agent/README.md

 # Anyfile-Agent
 Anyfile-Agent lets you query your own documents using natural language.
 It indexes a folder of files, converts CSV and Excel sheets into a DuckDB database, and performs semantic search via vector retrieval.
-Built with LangChain/LangGraph, this interactive LLM agent combines RAG‑based retrieval and SQL querying so you can “chat” with your data.
+Built with LangChain/LangGraph, this interactive LLM agent combines RAG-based retrieval and SQL querying so you can “chat” with your data.

 ## Features
 - **Multi-format ingestion** – Images are processed through OCR so their text is indexed.
 PDFs, Word docs, PowerPoint, Markdown, HTML, and plain text are split into searchable chunks.